-Home study for the CAA licence and a successful 1179H flight check by Tim Carbis permitted me to leave the RAF with a Commercial Pilot’s Licence (Helicopters) with type rating for the Gnome Whirlwind.
+Home study for the CAA licence and a successful 1179H flight check by Tim Carbis, our squadron trainer, permitted me to leave the RAF with a Commercial Pilot’s Licence (Helicopters) with type rating for the Gnome Whirlwind.
 I sought employment with Bristow Helicopters based at Redhill in Surrey, the World’s largest operator of helicopters.
 They had purchased the Gnome Whirlwind for operations in the Persian Gulf and elsewhere.
 I accepted the offer of a job instructing at Middle Wallop, reasonably convenient to our bungalow in Basingstoke.
 Bristow’s had a contract providing ab initio pilot training for the Army Air Corps using the Hiller 360 B and 360 C.

 Working life was very much akin to the RAF.
 We even lunched in the officer’s mess.
 The students were drawn from many different Army units and were of all ranks from sergeant to major.
 The manager of the operation was Brian Shaw with Bob Brewster, Chief Pilot, both first class men and pilots.
 Having just returned from the jungles of Borneo I considered myself somewhat adept at limited power operations.
 However, sitting next to Bob as we slowly rose up the side of a 50 foot tree and then heading straight forward into the tree foliage was frightening until we felt the bite of the translational lift taking us up and over the top of the trees with inches to spare.
 Bob was masterful with the Hiller 360!
 With his instruction I completed the assistant instructor’s course.